Spyobird/Computer-Studies-Lessons/cs/Lesson4/BooleanAlgebra.md

 <b>Boolean</b>

-Boolean refers to true and false values.
+Boolean refers to a system with only true and false values.

 TRUE | FALSE
 ON   | OFF